PimPrint rendering project

 $this->startRendering();

-//Copy the element named 'templateElement' from template document into the generated document.
+//Copy the element named 'templateElement' from the template document into the generated document.

 $command = new CopyBox('templateElement', 10, 10);